prawat2004/EEC266FinalProject_PranavRawat/README.md

 1. Make sure that the running environment has numPy and matplot lib.
 I used venv (virtual environment) and downloaded them on WSL Ubuntu, but I think any environment with these installed should work
 2. Run python3 paper_implementation.py
-3. The code should terminate after printing Finished!
-Image should be saved in same directory as Figure9&11.png
+3. The code should terminate after printing "Finished!
+Image should be saved in same directory as Figure9&11.png"
-4. The resulting image should be saved to the current directory of wherever the code was run
+4. The resulting image should be saved to the current directory of wherever the code was run as Figure9&11.png

 Time to Run:
 ~30 seconds